-Public transportation officials should direct staff to continue performing routine cleaning.
+Facilities should direct staff to continue performing routine cleaning.
 High-risk locations warrant cleaning and disinfection on a regular schedule.

-If an individual with laboratory confirmed COVID-19 was symptomatic in a specifically identified public transportation-setting:
+If an individual with laboratory confirmed COVID-19 was symptomatic while in a congregate setting:

-Cleaning and disinfection throughout the area should be completed.
+Clean and disinfect throughout the area.